Giant Ground Sloth; also known as Megalonyx (Greek for "giant claw"); pronounced MEG-ah-LAH-nix

 About the Giant Ground Sloth (Megalonyx):

 As with other megafauna of the Miocene epoch, it's a mystery (though there are plenty of theories) why the Giant Ground Sloth grew to such large sizes.
 Besides its bulk, this sloth was distinguished by its significantly longer front than hind legs, a clue that it used its long front claws to rope in copious amounts of vegetation (as big as it was, though, Megalonyx was a mere pup compared to the truly giant Megatherium of contemporary South America).
-As to whether the Giant Ground Sloth was as slow and "slothful" as modern sloths, that's something we may never know!
+As to whether the Giant Ground Sloth was as slow and "slothful" as modern sloths, that's something we may never know for sure!